Reading to Learn

 - Develop a reading atmosphere outside the library by organizing reading related activities outside the library for KS1 and KS2 students.
 We believe that students like reading and our children have lots of resources to read.
 It is our responsibility to guide our students to read quality reading materials and explorer new domains in their reading garden.
 Every year, the RPC organizes a series of activities and build an atmosphere of book-around in the campus, this includes reading fortnight, BOB, as well as notice boards and bookshelves in every classrooms and public areas on some floors.

 - Parent workshops on reading are organized for KS1 and KS2 respectively with different foci.
 Our library starts with library parent-volunteers to help daily routine of library administrative works.
 Some parent-volunteers also interested to help storytelling in recesses to students.
-In 2020-2021, the library organizes a series of workshops for interested parents to learn more in storytelling and the library will also provide opportunities for them to tell stories for our students.
+The library organizes workshops for interested parents to learn more in storytelling and the library will also provide opportunities for them to tell stories for our students.